AravindVasudev/AravindVasudev.github.io/content/post/recursion-graphs-and-dp.md

 code.

 Say we are writing a function to find all files within a given directory that ends with a given suffix.
-We could potentially use an API to get the list of all files within that directory and do a suffix check.
+We could use an API to get the list of all files within that directory and do a suffix check.
 However, directories can have subdirectories (i.e., one-to-many mappings).
 Well, we could repeat the same operations for the subdirectory too recursively:

 ```
 fn find(directory, suffix)